AngeloYan/fireBalloon/README.md

    - Users can send messages to the system through Facebook Messenger
    - Users can receive messages from the system through Facebook Messenger

+## Chosen epics
+For our project demo, we have chosen to implement the following epics:
+- As a user I want to be able to have questions about a course's outline answered so that I can prepare for the course.
+- As a user I want the system to be able to respond conversationally so that it is not a simple question and answer bot.
+- As a user I want the system to answer questions based on the context of the conversation so I can converse with it like I would with a human.

+These 3 epics were chosen because they contain user stories with the highest priorities.
+The user stories from the other epics will be attempted if time allows, in order of priority.

+The sum of the story points from the 3 chosen epics is 290.
+UNSW expects a course's workload to be 25 hours per term per UOC.
+COMP[39]900 is worth 6 OUC so each member's work load should roughly equal 150 hours for the whole 10 weeks (15 hours per week).
+To calculate time actually spent working on completing user stories, we have removed 3 hours a week due to scheduling 3 hours of meetings per week.
+We also have scheduled to finish the project 1 week early in order to spend the last week debugging and writing the report.
+This results in each member spending a total of 12 * 6 = 72 hours working on completing user stories.
+For the whole team of four, 72 * 4 = 288 hours will be spent working on completing user stories.

+To summarise, we expect to be able to complete the user stories on time as we expect to spend 288 hours completing 290 hours of user stories.
+The 2 hours we are missing out is negligible and can be made up during the final week if necessary.
+We have planned to stop working on user stories 1 week before the deadline to give us time to debug our software and write our report.

 ## Sprints
+MVP